Roth 401(k) Contributions — Answers to Common Questions

 However, Roth 401k account RMDs can be avoided by rolling their dollar amount to a Roth IRA prior to the RMD deadline.

 It’s all about the taxes!

-Unfortunately, it can be tough for 401k participants to decide whether Roth deferrals are the right choice for them.
+Unfortunately, it can be tough for 401k participants to decide whether Roth contributions are the right choice for them.
 The two key deciding factors – future income and tax rates – just aren’t predictable.

-However, if your 401k plan allows Roth deferrals, you owe it to your future self to consider these contributions — especially if these contributions are made even more affordable by lower personal income tax rates.
+However, if your 401k plan allows Roth contributions, you owe it to your future self to consider these contributions — especially if these contributions are made even more affordable by lower personal income tax rates.

 About Eric Droblyen

 Eric Droblyen began his career as an ERISA compliance specialist with Charles Schwab in the mid-1990s.
 His keen grasp on 401k plan administration and compliance matters has made Eric a sought after speaker.
 He has delivered presentations at a number of events, including the American Society of Pension Professionals and Actuaries (ASPPA) Annual Conference.
 As President and CEO of Employee Fiduciary, Eric is responsible for all aspects of the company’s operations and service delivery.